-Neuren's second product NNZ-2591 has shown positive effects in mouse models of Phelan-McDermid syndrome, Angelman syndrome, Pitt Hopkins syndrome and Prader-Willi syndrome.
-Neuren has completed a Phase 1 clinical trial and is conducting Phase 2 trials in Phelan-McDermid syndrome, Angelman syndrome, and Pitt Hopkins syndrome.
-Neuren is also planning a Phase 2 trial in Prader-Willi syndrome.
+Neuren's second product NNZ-2591 is currently in Phase 2 development in Phelan-McDermid syndrome, Angelman syndrome, Pitt Hopkins syndrome and Prader-Willi syndrome, having shown positive effects in mouse models of each syndrome and successfully completed a Phase 1 clinical trial.
 The target number of patients across these four disorders is estimated as five times the number of Rett syndrome patients.

-Because these are serious medical conditions with unmet need, drugs being developed to treat them may qualify for favourable regulatory pathways intended to expedite the development and approval of therapeutically important drugs.
-The FDA has granted Fast Track designation for trofinetide in Rett syndrome and Fragile X syndrome.
-Fast Track designation provides for early and frequent communication with the FDA, ensuring that questions and issues are resolved quickly to minimise any potential impact on the progress of development.
+Because neurodevelopmental disorders are serious medical conditions with unmet need, drugs being developed to treat them may qualify for favourable regulatory pathways intended to expedite the development and approval of therapeutically important drugs.
 The FDA and the European Medicines Agency (EMA) have both granted orphan drug designation for trofinetide in Rett and Fragile X syndromes and for NNZ-2591 in each of Phelan-McDermid, Angelman and Pitt Hopkins syndromes.
 The FDA has also granted orphan drug designation for Prader-Willi syndrome.
 Orphan drug designation is a special status that the regulatory authorities may grant to a drug to treat a rare disease or condition.
 Orphan drug designation qualifies the sponsor of the drug for seven years of marketing exclusivity in the United States and ten years in the Europe Union following approval, as well as other development incentives.

 Trofinetide and NNZ-2591 are covered by issued patents, with additional patent applications pending.
-All patents are owned by Neuren and no royalties are payable to third parties.
+No royalties are payable by Neuren to third parties.